libp2p/specs/http/transport-component.md

 ## What is an HTTP transport

-An HTTP transport is simply a node that can speak some standardized version of HTTP that is at least HTTP/1.1.
-Currently that means HTTP/1.1, HTTP/2, and HTTP/3.
+An HTTP transport is simply a node that can speak some standardized version of HTTP.
 Intuitively if you can `curl` it with HTTP, then it speaks HTTP.

 Most environments will have a way to create an HTTP Client and Server, and the specific HTTP version used will be opaque.
 The client will negotiate (or [learn